 If you want to use this option Woolpert will set up a Google Cloud Storage bucket and give you access to upload data.

 Woolpert can also accept a hard drive of imagery.
-Please contact your Customer Engineer or follow along the steps in this article: How do I set up and use STREAM:RASTER?
+Please contact your Customer Engineer to arrange this option.

 File size and file count